-\$90.00 copay for each covered worldwide urgently needed service.
+\$0.00 copay for each covered worldwide urgently needed service.

-If you need urgent care outside the United States or its territories, please call the Blue Cross Blue Shield Global Core program at 1-800-810-BLUE (1-800-810-2583).
+Services That Are Covered for You What You Must Pay When You Get These Services If you need urgent care outside the United States or its territories, please call the Blue Cross Blue Shield Global Core program at 1-800-810-BLUE (1-800-810-2583).
 Or call collect at 1-804-673-1177.
 We can help you 24 hours a day, 7 days a week, 365 days a year.

-Video Doctor Visits

-LiveHealth Online lets you see board-certified doctors and licensed therapists/psychologists through live, two-way video on your smartphone, tablet or computer.
+Video Doctor Visits In-network: LiveHealth Online lets you see board-certified doctors and licensed therapists/psychologists through live, two-way video on your smartphone, tablet or computer.
 It's easy to get started!
 You can sign up at livehealthonline.com or download the free LiveHealth Online mobile app and register.
-Make sure you have your health insurance card ready - you'll need it to answer some questions.

-Sign up for Free:

-• You must enter your health insurance information during enrollment, so have your member ID card ready when you sign up.

-Benefits of a video doctor visit:

-- The visit is just like seeing your regular doctor face-to-face, but just by web camera. - It's a great option for medical care when your doctor can't see you.
-Board-certified doctors can help 24/7 for most types of care and common conditions like the flu, colds, pink eye and more. - The doctor can send prescriptions to the pharmacy of your choice, if needed. - If you're feeling stressed, worried or having a tough time, you can make an appointment to talk to a licensed therapist or psychologist from your home or on the road.
-In most cases, you can make an appointment and see a therapist or psychologist in four days or less.
+Make sure you have your health insurance card ready - you'll need it to answer some questions. \$0 copay for video doctor visits using LiveHealth Online.
+Sign up for Free: You must enter your health insurance information during enrollment, so have your member ID card ready when you sign up.
+Benefits of a video doctor visit: The visit is just like seeing your regular doctor face-to-face, but just by web camera.
+It's a great option for medical care when your doctor can't see you.
+Board-certified doctors can help 24/7 for most types of care and common conditions like the flu, colds, pink eye and more. • The doctor can send prescriptions to the pharmacy of your choice if preded! of your choice, if needed 1 . • If you're feeling stressed, worried or having a tough time, you can make an appointment to talk to a licensed therapist or psychologist from your home or on the road.
+In most cases, you can make an appointment and see a therapist or psychologist in four days or less 2 .
 Video doctor visits are intended to complement face-to-face visits with a board-certified physician and are available for most types of care.